Frequently Asked Questions

 - What happens if a cruise is cancelled?

-If we need to cancel a cruise (as happens very occasionally in the case of bad weather) ticket holders will be informed and given a refund.
+If we need to cancel a cruise (as happens very occasionally in the case of bad weather) ticket holders will be informed and given a refund, or given the opportunity to switch to another cruise

 - Can Shieldhall be chartered?